Last Updated: July 2017

 - Bathing suit: Be sure to wear or pack a bathing suit so that you can float through the canal during the boat ride.
 The canal float is a must-do!

-- Towel: You’ll probably want to dry off after that canal float.
+- Towel: You’ll probably want to dry off after that canal float, but your hotel may not appreciate it if you take their towels with you.
 We love these lightweight microfiber travel towels.

 - Sun protection: Bring sunglasses, a hat, and most definitely apply some sunscreen!

-- Mosquito Repellent: In the area from the Muyil ruins to the boat docks, it can be pretty thick with mosquitos and other annoying bugs.
+- Mosquito Repellent: In the area from the Muyil ruins to the boat docks, it can be pretty thick with mosquitos and other annoying bugs, particularly so outside of the winter months.
 Be careful not to use repellent with DEET since it is found to be highly toxic to fish.
 The repellent will wash off when you do your canal float, harming the fish in the biosphere reserve.
-Instead consider a natural insect repellent to keep those pesky mosquitos away.
+Instead consider a natural insect repellent like this to keep those pesky mosquitos away.

 - Camera: You’ll probably want to take a few pictures to capture this experience, so consider bringing your camera and be sure to charge it the night before.
 Or at least bring a phone to snap a few selfies.

 - Underwater Camera: Bring a waterproof camera if you want to take it with you while floating in the canal.
 GoPros are fantastic but the $400+ price tag is not.
-Did you know that you can find knockoff GoPros on Amazon for only $50!
-We’re currently using this DBPOWER EX5000 for our underwater video and photos and we’ve found it to be even better than our old (way more expensive) GoPro.
+Did you know that you can find knockoff GoPros on Amazon for only $50?
+We’re currently using this DBPOWER EX5000 for our underwater video and photos and we love it.
 Without an underwater camera, be sure that you’ll be comfortable leaving your camera with the boatman while you’re floating.
 (Note: The boat guides seem completely trustworthy).

-- A good waterproof case for your cell phone is worth every penny of its $10 price to give you the peace of mind of not ruining your new iPhone.
+- A good waterproof case for your cell phone is worth every penny of its $10 price to give you the peace of mind of not ruining your phone.
 It will also allow you to use your phone in the water during your canal float.
 (Really!)

 - Also consider bringing a dry bag to keep all of your belongings safe and dry during the boat ride.